CONTENTS

 Introduction

-My ultimate goal here is to write software for Linux or DOS that can in real time send songs through the Atmel chip into the SID to play music, hopefully .sid files.
-I actually might never bother to finish this, since I was really most interested in seeing if using only the documentation from the Commodore 64 Programmers Reference Guide I could get it to play sound.. which just today (March 9, 2008) I did :).
-I have to say, I find it interesting how in 1983 you can buy a book that has everything about a computer, including chip pinouts and schematics, but today everyone tries to keep how their hardware works as secret as possible.
+My ultimate goal here was to write software for Linux that can in real time send .mid songs through the Atmel chip into the SID to play music.
+One thing I have to say after finishing this project, I find it interesting how in 1983 you can buy a book that has everything about a computer, including chip pinouts and schematics, but today everyone tries to keep how their hardware works as secret as possible.
 Sad.

 Pictures (Click To Enlarge)